KamilaKisiel/TIL/JavaScript/Arrays/working-on-items.md

 // we have removed '#bb7e8c' and added '#332327' in its place
 // colorScheme now equals ['#878787', '#a08794', '#332327', '#c9b6be', '#d1becf']
 ```
+This function takes an array of hex values, an index at which to remove an element, and the new color to replace the removed element with